Reptile Body Temperature Facts

 What Temperature Is Too Cold for Reptiles?

 Cold-blooded creatures like reptiles struggle in chilly conditions.
-When the mercury dips below 15°C, many species start to face serious health risks.
-A sudden 10°C drop can even prove fatal for some.
-That's why keeping these animals warm is crucial for their well-being.
+Sudden temperature drops can be dangerous for many species, and prolonged cold can lead to health issues including suppressed immune function and digestive problems.
+That's why keeping these animals at appropriate temperatures is crucial for their well-being.
 Maintaining the right temperature range isn't just a comfort issue – it's a matter of survival for our scaly friends.

 Scroll to Top